1972 Oregon Ducks football team

-The 1972 Oregon Webfoots football team represented the University of Oregon in the Pacific-8 Conference during the 1972 NCAA University Division football season.
+The 1972 Oregon Ducks football team represented the University of Oregon in the Pacific-8 Conference during the 1972 NCAA University Division football season.
 Home games were played in Eugene at Autzen Stadium.

 Led by first-year head coach Dick Enright, the Ducks were 4–7 overall (2–5 in Pac-8, tied for sixth), and were outscored 285 to 194.
 Oregon met five ranked teams and won once.
 In the Civil War at Parker Stadium in Corvallis, the Ducks broke an eight-game losing streak against Oregon State, beating OSU head coach Dee Andros for the first time in the series.
 Previously the offensive line coach, Enright was promoted in early February, two weeks after the resignation of Jerry Frei.

 Oregon was led on the field by senior quarterback Dan Fouts, a three-year starter who was selected in the third round of the 1973 NFL Draft, 64th overall.
 He played fifteen seasons in the NFL for the San Diego Chargers and is a member of the Pro Football Hall of Fame.